Florence and the Cultural Traditions of Italy

 Participants will be lodged in student housing facilities in the heart of Florence.
 Suites with two bedrooms (doubles) share a private bath.
 All rooms are air-conditioned and have internet access.
 A community kitchen is located in the building.

 Dominican University will make arrangements for a group fare.
-Estimated cost of round trip airfare from Chicago to Florence is $1,500.
-Further details will be available in the spring.
+Airfare is included in the total program fees.